 The first is the Retail Clients Account (also known as a retail investor account) designed for non-professional traders.
 This account provides both Copy Trade functionality and manual trading.
 There are strict margin closeout restrictions for retail investor accounts while negative balance protection ensures losses don’t exceed a traders deposit.
 Leverage is restricted as shown:

-The second is the Professional Clients Account which is designed for those savvy to trading financial markets and requires a trader to pass a test.
-Leverage can be up to 400:1 for professional clients while still having negative balance protection similar to the retail clients account.
+The second is the Professional Clients Account, which is designed for those savvy in trading financial markets and requires experienced traders to pass a test.
+Leverage can be up to 400:1 for professional clients while still having negative balance protection similar to the retail clients’ account.

-Minimum deposit for Australian residents is $50 with other markets such as China requiring a initial deposit of $500.
-There is a withdrawal fee of $25 per transaction with conversion fees also applying when non-USD currencies are requested such as the AUD.
+The minimum deposit for Australian residents is $50 with other markets such as China requiring an initial deposit of $500.
+There is a withdrawal fee of $25 per transaction with conversion fees also applying when non-USD currencies are requested, such as the AUD.
 The minimum withdrawal amount is $50.
 Additional fees may be charged by the withdrawal provider with deposit/withdrawal methods including:

-Withdrawals may take a business day but note that paperwork is required prior to processing your first withdrawal.
+Withdrawals may take a business day, but note that paperwork is required before processing your first withdrawal.
 It’s recommended to use the same withdrawal method as the deposit method to avoid delays in payment methods.

-eToro has live webinars that include investment advice, eCourses and trading videos to help those new to trading.
-The demo account can also be used for educational purposes prior to trading with real money.
+eToro has live webinars that include investment advice, eCourses, and trading videos to help those new to Forex trading.
+The demo account can also be used for educational purposes before trading with real money.
 It’s these online training facilities that can introduce and refine trading strategies across markets.